Foster families

 A foster family provides a warm home and temporary support for children at risk who have been removed from the custody of their biological parents by consent or by court order.
 The foster family contributes to the physical, emotional and educational development of the children.
-The foster care process comes to an end when the child reaches the age of 18, or in the following cases: his transfer to another out-of-home solution, the child's return to his biological parents or his transfer for adoption.
+The foster care process typically concludes when the child reaches the age of 18, or in the following cases: transfer to a different out-of-home solution, return to his or her biological parents, or transfer for adoption.

 Foster Care Services

 The Summit Institute provides guidance and direct support for families at all stages of foster care.
-The services are available for foster families in the Jerusalem and Southern regions, in partnership and under the regulation of the Ministry of Social Welfare.
-Summit works closely with the welfare authorities in local councils and municipalities.
+Our services are available to foster families in the Jerusalem and Southern regions, in partnership with and under the regulation of the Ministry of Social Welfare.
+Summit works closely with the relevant welfare authorities in local councils and municipalities.

 In order to optimize the foster care system, the Summit Institute offers foster families a range of resources alongside in-depth, professional support.
 The services include: